-Looking for information pertaining to the most current version of Photoshop CC?
+Looking for information pertaining to the most current version of Photoshop?
 See TWAIN scanner plug-in.

 TWAIN is an interface used to import from imaging devices, such as scanners.
 For more information, see the TWAIN Working Group's website.
 The Photoshop TWAIN plug-in connects with compatible devices that are installed on your computer.